Dasharo/docs/docs/transparent-validation/msi-z690/assembly-and-validation.md

 ## Device assembly

+Below is the complete procedure for assembling a computer.

 1. Unpack all equipment.
 1. Place the motherboard in front of you, this is the component with which most of the operations will be performed.
 It's best to put something softer under